ndxn/credit-risk/README.md

 ## Overview

+This project involves the creation and evaluation of  machine learning models to assess credit risk, using data from LendingClub; a peer-to-peer lending services company that offers loan trading on a secondary market and is registered in

+The nature of credit risk, where the number of high quality loans significantly outweighs the number of risky loans, means it is charactrized as an unbalanced classification problem.
+As such, different techniques for predicting credit risk requires the deployment and assessment of different predictive models.
+The Jupyter Notebook details the process, using imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling.
+Also within the Notebook to evaluate the performance of these models and make a recommendation on whether they should be used to predict credit risk.

+The goals of this challenge were to:

+Implement machine learning models.
+Use resampling to attempt to address class imbalance.
+Evaluate the performance of machine learning models.

 This project uses various sampling techniques in coordination with logistic regression in order to create models for predicting the risk of loan applicants.

 ## Table of contents